Otherland: Video game

 On October 1, 2008, RealU and dtp entertainment announced that they were developing a massively multiplayer online game (MMO) based on the novels.
 The Otherland MMO was scheduled to be released in Europe and North America in 2012.
 However, after dtp entertainment (RealU's parent company) entered insolvency, RealU confirmed that it was laying off its staff and that development on the Otherland game was cancelled.

 On October 9, 2014, Drago Entertainment revealed that it had taken over the game's development.
 The game was preparing for early access through Steam in August 2015, but the release was postponed until September 10 due to bug problems in the U.S. and German servers.
 After releasing through Steam Early Access, Otherland's development woes continued.
 The game was removed from the Steam store due to alleged technical issues on January 28, 2016.
-The game became available again on 4 October 2016.
-Servers for the game were shutdown permanently on September 23, 2021.
+The game became available again on October 4, 2016.
+Servers for the game were shut down permanently on September 23, 2021.

-Film
+Film and TV

 In January 2012, Warner Bros. acquired the film rights to the Otherland novels.
-The producer of the planned feature film is to be Dan Lin, and the script is to be written by John Scott III.
+The producer of the planned feature film was set to be Dan Lin, and the script was to be written by John Scott III.

+On December 13, 2023, it was reported that the book series is being developed as a TV series produced by Mike Weber.